k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 ### Overview

-The Catalog provides an ability to build artifacts and save them into the Project tree.
-An artifact includes details of all the Catalog fields with their properties, such as Classification and PII, for a currently displayed Catalog version.
+The Catalog provides the ability to build artifacts and save them in the Project tree.
+An artifact includes details of all Catalog fields and  their properties — such as Classification and PII — for the currently displayed Catalog version.

-Pre-requisite for building the Catalog artifact is running the Discovery Job for at least one Project interface.
+The prerequisite for building the Catalog artifact is running the Discovery job for at least one Project interface.

 ### Build Artifacts